miguelaferreira/gitlab-clone/README.md

 Options:
   -h, --help                 Show this help message and exit.
   -V, --version              Print version information and exit.
   -r, --recurse-submodules   Initialize project submodules.
-If projects are already cloned try and initialize sub-modules anyway.
+If projects are already cloned try and initialize
+                               sub-modules anyway.
   -c, --clone-protocol=<cloneProtocol>
                              Chose the transport protocol used clone the project repositories.
 Valid values: SSH, HTTPS.
+  -m, --search-mode=<searchMode>
+                             Chose how the group is searched for.
+Groups can be searched by name or full path.
+Valid
+                               values: NAME, FULL_PATH, ID.
   -u, --https-username[=<httpsUsername>]
                              The username to authenticate with when the HTTPS clone protocol is selected.
 This option is required when cloning private groups, in which case the GitLab token will be used as the password.
   -v, --verbose              Print out extra information about what the tool is doing.
   -x, --very-verbose         Print out even more information about what the tool is doing.
       --debug                Sets all loggers to DEBUG level.
       --trace                Sets all loggers to TRACE level.
 WARNING: this setting will leak the GitLab token or password to the logs, use with caution.

 Copyright(c) 2021 - Miguel Ferreira - GitHub/GitLab: @miguelaferreira
 ```